bath-reinforcement-learning-lab/Resources/README.md

 # Resources
-This repository should contain a page per resource.
-Please provide a README.md for each resource you upload.
+This repository contains shared resources for the lab.

+## Table of contents
+- **hex-tutorial**: Guide on setting up a development environment on Hex
+- **machine-setup**: Setting up a new machine with a GPU for development